Co-evolving dynamic networks: Results

 where $q_*$ is defined in Definition \ref{def:R-q-s0}(b). \item {\bf Fringe regime:} Assume $\E[Z]\leq 1$.
 Then for any $\delta>0$, as $n\to\infty$,

 \end{enumeratea} \end{theorem}

 The next result describes the degree evolution of a fixed {\bf non-root} vertex.
-In particular in the non-fringe regime there is a marked difference between the evolution of the degree of vertex $v_0$ and any non-root vertex.
+In particular in the non-fringe regime there is a marked difference between the evolution of the degree of the root $v_0$ and any non-root vertex.

 \begin{theorem}[Fixed vertex degree asymptotics] Fix $k\geq 1$ and let $\deg(v_k, n)$ denote the degree of vertex $v_k$ in $\cT_n(\vp)$.
 Then under Assumptions \ref{ass:mean} and \ref{ass:pmf}, for any $\delta> 0$, \end{theorem}